CMIS-Lab/Paper-list-Adversarial-Patch/README.md

 ## 📖 About This Repository

-This repository serves as a curated collection of academic papers focusing on **defense mechanisms** in machine learning.
+This repository serves as a curated collection of academic papers focusing on **adversarial patch** in machine learning.
 Our goal is to provide researchers, practitioners, and students with a comprehensive overview of the current state-of-the-art in this critical security domain.

 ### 🎯 **Repository Purpose:**